Work and Travel in the U.S.

 Conditional Placements by Location:

-Placements for full program options in the Gulf Cost Areas of Louisiana, Alabama, and the Florida panhandle from Gulf Shores, Alabama to Mexico Beach, Florida, including Panama City and Destin, will be considered on a case-by-case basis.
-To be considered by Greenheart Exchange, host organizations in these areas must provide excellent housing and extensive cultural activities for the SWT participants.
+Placements for full program options in the Gulf Coast Areas of Louisiana, Alabama, and the Florida panhandle from Gulf Shores, Alabama to Mexico Beach, Florida, including Panama City and Destin, will be considered on a case-by-case basis.
+To be considered by Greenheart Exchange, host organizations in these areas must provide excellent housing and extensive cultural activities for our SWT participants.

-The Department of State prohibits Summer Work Travel participants from working:
+The U.S. Department of State prohibits Summer Work Travel participants from working:

 1. In positions with host organizations that fill non-seasonal or non-temporary job openings with participants with staggered vacation schedules.